m1g0r/devops-challenge/README.md

 - AWS Elastic Load Balancing support

 #### MySQL Databases
-As a relational database, I recommend to usage ​ Amazon Aurora​ .
+As a relational database for WordPress, I recommend to usage ​ Amazon Aurora​ .
 It is a MySQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
 ##### Benefits:
 - Automated Backups
 - Offers managed updates